Ostailor/PortOptQuantum/README.md

 A^{-1}|b\rangle = \sum_{j} \frac{\beta_j}{\lambda_j} |u_j\rangle,
 $$

 where $\lambda_j$ are the eigenvalues of $A$.
-In our variational approach, we design an ansatz, define a cost function that penalizes deviation from the desired state, and use a classical optimizer to adjust the parameters of the quantum circuit.
+In my variational approach, we design an ansatz, define a cost function that penalizes deviation from the desired state, and use a classical optimizer to adjust the parameters of the quantum circuit.

 ## Implementation Details